alvinng4/grav_sim/5_steps_to_n_body_simulation/step4.md

 $$

 !!!
 Tip
-    For optimization, you can combine the final velocity kick with the first velocity kick.
+    For optimization, you can combine the final velocity kick from the last time step with the first velocity kick.
     However, you need to be careful because now the velocity and position is not synchronized.
-    There is also a synchronized version of the leapfrog method called velocity Verlet.
+    There is also a synchronized version of the leapfrog method called the velocity Verlet method.

 The implementation is simple: